Weihai Shandong, China Travel Guide

 Weihai's natural beauty has a superb backdrop for a variety of outdoor adventures, from activities by the coast to more vigorous hikes.

-For more challenging hiking, Mount Kunyu (昆嵛山 - Kūnyú Shān), near Yantai, accessible as a day trip, has more rough trails through forests, past waterfalls, and to ancient Taoist temples, fitting more experienced hikers.
+For more challenging hiking, Mount Kunyu (昆嵛山 - Kūnyú Shān), near Yantai, accessible as a day trip, possesses more rough trails through forests, past waterfalls, and to ancient Taoist temples, fitting more experienced hikers.

 Weihai has various channels for cultural immersion, visitors connecting with local traditions, arts, and community life.